douira/parenthis-lang/README.md

 Function names are part of the syntax, because they can't be created from inside the code and are (mostly) fixed for the whole program.

 Functions tagged with <code>OK</code> in the sul packages are tested and most likely to work, though maybe not exactly as expected... ;-P

-### Implementation

-Currently the most up-to-date interpreter of SUL is written in JavaScript and resides in this KhanAcademy project: [https://www.khanacademy.org/computer-programming/sul-v2-an-esoteric-programming-language/4555641989431296] Hopefully I'll get around to putting this somewhere better sometime.

 ### Examples